Skip to main content

 Modular DDPs

-State of the art building blocks for this type of storage arrays can come from such companies as Nvidia/Mellanox, Excelero/NVMesh, Pavilion and others.
+State of the art building blocks come from Infortrend and Seagate.

 Take the power of A/V FS, save money on premises and integrate NVME-oF or FC storage arrays with iSCSI storage arrays within a single file system